surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Extended the "Inherit Featured Image" option to include private content as well (ie. WooCommerce variations).
+	* Extended the "Inherit Featured Image" option to include private content (ie. WooCommerce variations).
 	* Removed the "Clear Cache" button from the SSO &gt; Tools and Actions settings page.
 	* Removed the "Clear Short URLs on Clear Cache" from the SSO &gt; Advanced Settings page.
 * **Bugfixes**